AkahitoTheDragon/OdroidN2plus-Woodcase/readme.md

 ### Step 3: Configure Touchbutton on Odroid

 I assume that you already have an operating system installed on your Odroid.
-I downloaded the self-installation image from [OdroidWiki](https://wiki.odroid.com/odroid-n2/os_images/android/android#tab__bit_android) and installed it on my eMMC.
+I downloaded the Android self-installation image from [OdroidWiki](https://wiki.odroid.com/odroid-n2/os_images/android/android#tab__bit_android) and installed it on my eMMC.

 [Instructions for Power Button from Odroid Wiki](https://wiki.odroid.com/odroid-n2/application_note/gpio/gpio_key_wakeup)